openstack-archive/searchlight/doc/source/searchlightapi.rst

     "took": 1
   }

-Each ``hit`` is a document in Elasticsearch, representing an Openstack resource. the fields in the root of each hit are:
+Each ``hit`` is a document in Elasticsearch, representing an OpenStack resource. the fields in the root of each hit are:

 * ``_id``

-  Uniquely identifies the resource within its Openstack context (for instance, Glance images use their GUID).
+  Uniquely identifies the resource within its OpenStack context (for instance, Glance images use their GUID).

 * ``_index``